Tallwave/auth-boilerplate/README.md

  - GOOGLE_CLIENT_ID
  - GOOGLE_CLIENT_SECRET

-6. ensure the server code is running on another terminal
+6. Ensure the server code is running on another terminal

 7. Run all the tests to ensure everything is passing
 ```